Gitii/PackedPrettier/README.md

 If this is a showstopper for you, please open an issue and we can discuss a solution.
 A potential solution could be to use `bun` to pack `prettier`.
 But `bun` has no stable release for windows yet.

+I still consider the windows build of `PackedPrettier` as experimental.
+If you encounter any issues, please open an issue.

 # Restrictions

 Compared to run `prettier` with `node` there are some restrictions:
-* Plugins are not supported
+* Plugins are not supported (see https://github.com/denoland/deno/issues/8655 for details)
 * Javascript config files (for example `prettier.config.js`) are not supported
+* All restrictions of `deno` apply

 This is because `deno` does not allow to import modules at runtime.
 If this is a showstopper for you, please open an issue and we can discuss a solution.
 A potential solution could be to use `bun` to pack `prettier`.
 But `bun` has no stable release for windows yet.